top of page

 Matthew: 11-14

 At this party, I was first taken by the low grade of enthusiasm and excitement that the participants had for the wondrous matter at hand.
 As we entered the door, there was a group of people with the woman mainly in a state of undress, wearing lingerie and slave collars, while the men wore middle class clothes of a style that I associate with tourists.
 We had come together to enter into the sexual power exchange of men and women.
-For one reason or another, the men and women gathered together there had found some meaning and wonder and happiness in a male dominant - female submissive play in their sexuality; N and I certainly had.
-What it was that we had found I do not know yet quite how to explain, but it was that mystery we had come to this gathering to further explore and to reflect on in ourselves with the help of the company of others.
+For one reason or another, the men and women gathered together there had found some meaning and wonder and happiness in a male dominant-female submissive play in their sexuality; N and I certainly had.
+What it was that we had found, I do not know yet quite how to explain, but it was that mystery we had come to this gathering to explore further and to reflect on in ourselves with the help of the company of others.
 It is said that ontogeny (the history of the individual), recapitulates phlogeny (the history of the race).
-Just so, by my participation in the gathering of like minded couples, in the collective gathering of this "Sexual" Society, I hoped to further understand my own desires and tendencies.
+Just so, by my participation in the gathering of like-minded couples, in the collective gathering of this "Sexual" Society, I hoped to further understand my desires and tendencies.
 It was in the company of others that I sought to see myself.

 But, the same one-sidedness that I saw in the party of the "Sexual" society, is also displayed in the church.
-In church, there is a lack of inclusion of the dark and dirty side of life (outside of the poor or homeless which Glide does much good work for and with), there is a similar lack of acknowledgment . . .
+In church, there is a lack of inclusion of the dark and dirty side of life (outside of the poor or homeless, which Glide does much good work for and with), and there is a similar lack of acknowledgment . . .
 (There are in the back halls of the Glide church, homeless people, who have no interest in the goings on in the church today, but sit on the back stairs waiting only for their meal).
-This is a squalor that we do not want in our prayer, there is a sadness that I lose touch with in my happiness and the whip brings that all back to us as the young girl, my sweet love writhes and turns under the whip of Dionysus and remembers me that just so, the poor and unhappy, the unlucky for reasons of birth or conscious choice, sit in all of us.
-And it is because of our lack of acknowledgment that this dark side of our own sacred nature does not merely exist, for acknowledged or not, it would exist, but, precisely because it is unacknowledged, runs our lives, our world, because we do not look it in the eyes and say Yes, You do exist and I am you!
+This is a squalor that we do not want in our prayer.
+There is a sadness that I lose touch with in my happiness and the whip brings that all back to us as the young girl, my sweet love, writhes and turns under the whip of Dionysus and remembers me that just so, the poor and unhappy, the unlucky for reasons of birth or conscious choice, sit in all of us.
+And it is because of our lack of acknowledgment that this dark side of our sacred nature does not merely exist, for acknowledged or not, it would exist, but, precisely because it is unacknowledged, runs our lives, our world because we do not look it in the eyes and say 'Yes, You do exist and I am you!'

-It is because of our lack of acknowledgment, because of our denial, that we cannot forgive ourselves, for there is nothing to forgive; And because we cannot forgive ourselves, we remain as we are, violent, we remain uncaring, because we do not look in the eyes of the reality before us and so she stands bound helpless before us as a testament to all that is beautiful and sexual and helpless and bound and terrible and tortured in life; She stands before us as Reality enacted in the sacred temenos of the church and I can feel again how there was human sacrifice in the ancient times, how there was no attempt to sugarcoat reality, how there was no 'God' who did not also lust and lie;
+It is because of our lack of acknowledgment, because of our denial, that we cannot forgive ourselves, for there is nothing to forgive; And because we cannot forgive ourselves, we remain as we are, violent, we remain uncaring because we do not look in the eyes of the reality before us and so she stands bound helpless before us as a testament to all that is beautiful and sexual and helpless and bound and terrible and tortured in life; She stands before us as Reality enacted in the sacred temenos of the church, and I can feel again how there was human sacrifice in the ancient times, how there was no attempt to sugarcoat reality, how there was no 'God' who did not also lust and lie;

 And this awakens our love and compassion as we see, that we are, ourselves, the perpetrators of her torture and suffering, we are ourselves the God whom we have come to worship, for this God, even according to those I am in church with, for their God created us.